rmodrak/mtuq/docs/install/c_ext.rst

     conda install c-compiler

-To experiment with different compilation settings, users are free to comment out `c-compiler` in `env.yaml` and specify a different compiler via the `CC` environment vairable.

-To compile the C extensions:
+To compile the Cython extensions:

 .. code::